-2 Road safety exemption procedure requirements
+2 Railways exemption procedure requirements

-There are two parts to this Road safety exemption procedure, with different requirements.
+There are two parts to this Railways exemption procedure, with different requirements.
 The two parts are:

-- maintenance - · low impact construction and road safety.
+- maintenance - low impact construction.

-Road authorities must determine if proposed activities are maintenance, low impact construction works or road safety projects, and if native vegetation will be removed as a result.
+Rail managers must determine if the proposed works are maintenance or low impact construction, and if native vegetation will be removed as a result.

-Road authorities must ensure full compliance with all relevant requirements.
-Appendix 1 provides a quick guide to help ensure the correct application of this Road safety exemption procedure.
+Rail managers must ensure full compliance with all relevant requirements.
+Appendix 1 provides a quick guide to help ensure correct application of this Railways exemption procedure.